Note: There is an updated version of this article, which applies to the next generation of TimeXtender.

 To clean up your data warehouse or staging database, follow the steps below.

-- The objects in the database that are no longer, or never was, part of the currently opened project are listed.
+- The objects in the database that are no longer, or never were, part of the currently opened project are listed.

 - If the item does not have subordinate items, click Yes when TimeXtender asks you to confirm the drop.